annayqho/TheCannon/Code/Sphinx/index.rst

     >>> from cannon2_infer_labels import infer_labels
     >>> test_set, covs = infer_labels(model, test_set)

-To let the user examine whether things are going smoothly, *The Cannon* can print out a set of test set diagnostics.
+Now that the labels have been inferred, *The Cannon* can run another set of diagnostics.

-    >>> from dataset import test_set_diagnostics
+    >>> from dataset import dataset_postdiagnostics
-    >>> test_set_diagnostics(reference_set, test_set)
+    >>> dataset_diagnostics(reference_set, test_set)

 The output of these diagnostics with sample plots are listed below.

-4.1) For each label, a list of flagged stars for which test labels are over 2-sigma away from reference labels
+4.1) One text file for each label, with a list of flagged stars.
+Flagged stars are those whose output labels lie over 2-sigma away from the original reference label.
+In other words, this is a warning that *The Cannon* has extrapolated outside of the reference label space.

 4.2) Triangle plot, each test label plotted against every other test label